 Socket

-The type of socket (socket for CPU) that the motherboard is equipped with.
-Different processor models correspond to different types of sockets, and before buying a motherboard, you should separately check whether the type of socket on it matches the type of socket for the desired processor.
+The socket type (processor slot) that the motherboard is equipped with.
+Different processor models have different socket types, and before buying a motherboard, it is worth checking separately whether the socket type on it corresponds to the socket type for the desired processor.

 Power phases